Basilica of San Bernardino

-The Basilica of San Bernardino is located in L'Aquila, Italy.
+The Basilica of San Bernardino is a religious building located in L'Aquila, Italy.
 The church was built, with the adjacent cloister, between 1454 and 1472 in honor of St Bernardino of Siena.
-The corpse of the saint is guarded inside the church in a mausoleum and it was declared a basilica minor in May 1946 by Pope Pius XII.
+The facade was built by Silvestro dall'Aquila and later passed to Cola dell'Amatrice, reaching completion in 1542.
+It is a notable example of 16th century architecture combining Greek, Latin and Christian influences, divided into three orders, consisting of Doric, Ionic and Corinthian styles.
+The corpse of the saint is guarded inside the church in a mausoleum built by Silvestro dell'Aquila.